scaoes/umotox/README.md

 ## How to Start

 Simply download the `.zip` file and unzip it's content in a seperate folder.
-Then you just have to follow the instructions provided in the `.zip` file.
+Then you just have to follow the instructions provided in the `.zip` file to start the converting process.